 - Discourage search engines from indexing this site

 This option is great if you don’t want to restrict people from accessing your site, but you don’t really want it to be found by using a search engine.
 Keep in mind that this option merely asks search engines not to index your site.
 We have no way of ensuring they honour this request.
 If you select this option, your posts will not appear in the list of recent posts found on the main blog.ryerson website, but your posts can still be aggregated.

 - Visitors must have a login – anyone that is a registered user of blog.ryerson.ca can gain access.

 This ensures your blog is not visible to the public, but can be viewed by anyone who has a my.ryerson account and is logged in to blog.ryerson.ca.
-Note that this will only allow users with accounts on blog.ryerson to see your blog, and will not provide wide access to all users at Ryerson (since most people do not have accounts on blog.ryerson).
+Note that this will only allow users with accounts on blog.ryerson to see your blog, and will not provide wide access to the university community (since most people do not have accounts on blog.ryerson).

 - Only registered users of this blogs can have access – anyone found under Users > All Users can have access.